Adélie penguin: Food and feeding

-The Adélie penguin is known to feed mainly on Antarctic krill, ice krill, Antarctic silverfish, lanternfish, amphipods, sea krill, glacial squid and other cephalopods (diet varies depending on geographic location) during the chick-rearing season.
+The Adélie penguin is known to feed mainly on Antarctic krill, ice krill, Antarctic silverfish, lanternfish (specifically, the Antarctic lanternfish), amphipods (Themisto gaudichaudii, Cyllopus lucassi, Hyperia and unidentified gammariids), sea krill, glacial squid and other cephalopods (diet varies depending on geographic location) during the chick-rearing season.
 The stable isotope record of fossil eggshell accumulated in colonies over the last 38,000 years reveals a sudden change from a fish-based diet to krill that began around 200 years ago.
 This is most likely due to the decline of the Antarctic fur seal since the late 18th century and baleen whales during the early 20th century.
 The reduction of competition from these predators has resulted in a surplus of krill, which the penguins now exploit as an easier source of food.

 Jellyfish including species in the genera Chrysaora and Cyanea were found to be actively sought-out food items, while they previously had been thought to be only accidentally ingested.
 Similar preferences were found in the little penguin, yellow-eyed penguin and Magellanic penguin.